Being bald means thinking about hair (or scalp) care in a whole new light. Fortunately, taking care of a shaved head is easy with these six tips.

 Every year, tens of thousands of men, women, and kids shave their heads for the St. Baldrick’s Foundation.
 They do it for one reason: to cure cancer.
-That’s right — in 2015, more than 50,000 people shaved their heads for St. Baldrick’s, raising money for childhood cancer research.
+That’s right — in 2018, nearly 32,000 people will shave their heads for St. Baldrick’s, raising money for childhood cancer research.
 That’s a lot of bald heads!

 Learn more about the St. Baldrick’s Foundation >

-Whether you’ve recently shaved or you’ve been sporting the no-hair look for years, do you know the best ways to care for your head?
+Whether you’ve recently shaved or you’ve been sporting the no-hair look for years, do you know the best bald head care practices?
 Neither did we, so we turned to the men and women who have helped more people go bald than anyone else we know: our St. Baldrick’s barbers.

 Hair care professionals from across the U.S. answered our call for advice, and they gave us some great tips!
 Here’s what our barbers had to say:

 Those tiny hairs on your head may be hard to see, but they still need some love!
 Oils and dirt can build up on a bald scalp, so be sure to use a dab of shampoo when you shower and follow up with a moisturizing conditioner to keep that head flake-free.
 And while soap or body wash may seem like an easy option, they can have a drying effect.
 It’s best to stick with products made for hair.

 This was our barbers’ most frequently-given advice, and it’s an important one to remember.
 Amber from the KelliPaul Salon in Peachtree City, Georgia, sums it up: “Bald and burnt isn’t fun!”

 Hair keeps your head warm and protected.
 Now that you have less insulation on top, you might find yourself paying more attention to the weather report.
 On chilly days, cover up with a beanie.
 And when the sun is out, throw on some sunscreen or a hat.